agam-mishra/amplify-react-graphql/README.md

 Before you start, ensure you have the following:

 - Basic knowledge of JavaScript and React.
-- An AWS account with the necessary permissions to create resources.
+- An AWS account with administrator-level access.
 - Node.js and npm installed on your machine.

 ## Installation and Setup